Paekchŏng: Social movements

-Beginning in the late 19th and early 20th centuries, the baekjeong began to resist the open social discrimination that existed against them.
-In 1900, leaders from 16 counties petitioned the mayor of Jinju to be allowed wear the same clothes and hats as other people.
+Beginning in the late 19th and early 20th centuries, the paekchŏng began to resist the open social discrimination that existed against them.
+In 1900, leaders from 16 counties petitioned the mayor of Jinju to be allowed to wear the same clothes and hats as other people.
 When others in the north refused to wear the humiliating garb traditionally expected of them and were jailed, an effort was made to release them.
-Growing industrialism in Korea began to erode baekjeong dominance over certain occupations, particularly as the Japanese began to control slaughterhouses and exploit them as employees.
+Growing industrialism in Korea began to erode paekchŏng dominance over certain occupations, particularly as the Japanese began to control slaughterhouses and exploit them as employees.

-However, as some baekjeong fell into financial despair, the loosening of segregation led others to profit from changes, giving them the ability to fund efforts for change.
+However, as some paekchŏng fell into financial despair, the loosening of segregation led others to profit from changes, giving them the ability to fund efforts for change.
 Beyond financial resources, organization was also strengthened due to the longstanding connections created through segregation and close-knit social networks.
-Between these human and financial resources, an emphasis on progressive models, and feelings of social deprivation and discrimination, the conditions were ripe for the baekjeong to mobilize for change.
-One of the earliest of these movements was in 1910 when Chang Chip'il, later an influential member of the Hyeongpyeongsa, attempted to unsuccessfully establish a trade union for butchers.
+Between these human and financial resources, an emphasis on progressive models, and feelings of social deprivation and discrimination, the conditions were ripe for the paekchŏng to mobilize for change.
+One of the earliest of these movements was in 1910 when Chang Chip'il, later an influential member of the Hyeongpyeongsa, unsuccessfully attempted to establish a trade union for butchers.
 In 1921, the Jipseong Johap was established by Korean and Japanese entrepreneurs, attempting to provide poverty assistance for butchers.
 However, this effort for improvement of economic conditions was soon overshadowed by an organization with broader goals.

-The Hyeongpyeongsa was launched in Jinju on 23 April 1923 through the alliance of wealthy or educated baekjeong and non-baekjeong proponents of change, advocating for "the abolition of classes and of contemptuous appellations, the enlightenment of members, and the promotion of mutual friendship among members."
+The Hyeongpyeongsa was launched in Jinju on 23 April 1923 through the alliance of wealthy or educated paekchŏng and non-paekchŏng proponents of change, advocating for "the abolition of classes and of contemptuous appellations, the enlightenment of members, and the promotion of mutual friendship among members."
 It advocated both for individual civil rights as well as communal fellowship, recognizing that the group must maintain its identity under the strain of changes such as urbanization and industrialization which threatened to atomize the community.
 Thus, the Hyeongpyeongsa pursued both an equality of human rights and the right to assimilate into the broader public, even as it worked to forge a common identity.
 In 1927 a number of members of the Hyeongpyeongsa were arrested for their involvement in the creation of an underground nationalist organization.
 Their absence was partially responsible for the organization's shift to the socialist left in the late 1920s.
 Power within the organization shifted several times, including the shift in 1925 from the original Chinju faction advocating educational reform to a group of Seoul intellectuals more interested in economic reforms based around traditional occupations.